dmcmahill/latex-mk/testsuite/README.txt

 The testsuite as currently implemented simply runs a 'make -n'  with various setups to see that the correct actions would be taken.
 This hopefully provides pretty good coverage of the make rules.

-The 'latex-mk' script however is not currently covered by the testsuite.
+The 'latex-mk' script is checked by the 'script_tests.sh' script.
-I'd like to fix this at some point.
+The tests here rely on having a working LaTeX installation.  latex-mk includes the ability to log its actions to a file which can then be compared to a reference.
+Hopefully the actions will not vary with what version of LaTeX is installed.